zeekay/workpool/README.md

 You can override the retry behavior per-call with the `retry` option.

+If you don't specify a `maxParallelism` as a Class-level option, you can specify it at runtime by calling `ctx.runMutation(components.myWorkpool.config.update, { maxParallelism: 20 })`.
+This can be useful for dynamic scaling of the workpool, and also setting it to 0 to pause work.

 ### Options for enqueueing work

 See the [docstrings](./src/client/index.ts) for more details, but notable